Ryanf55/ardupilot_wiki/copter/source/docs/reference-frames-hexsoon-td650.rst

 -----------------------

 Below is a list of issues and recommendations

+- If using a CubePilot Here 3 Istand, the antenna mast has direct mounting holes on the front of the EDU650 top plate.
+    The GPS mast is best installed on the top plate before both plates are sandwiched together.

+    TODO ADD PICTURE

 - Assembly is difficult because both upper and lower plates are required to hold the legs in place.
 Temporarily use four `5cm (2inch) C-clamps <https://www.amazon.com/C-Clamp-Industrial-Strength-Woodworking-Building/dp/B0BLC44XHT>`__ to hold the lower plate and legs together.
 - The ESC wires are too long resulting in messy wiring.
 These can be shortened using `solder sleeves <https://www.amazon.com/TICONN-Connectors-Waterproof-Insulated-Electrical/dp/B07GDDKJ1D>`__